zdanek/maverick/manifests/puppet-modules/apache/README.md

 Default: `undef`.

+##### `ssl_cert`

+This enables the user to specify a specific SSLCertificateFile.

+For more information see: [SSLCertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#SSLCertificateFile)

+Default: `undef.`

+##### `ssl_key`
+This enables the user to specify a specific SSLCertificateKey.

+For more information see: [SSLCertificateKey](https://httpd.apache.org/docs/current/mod/mod_ssl.html#SSLCertificateKeyFile)

+Default: `undef`.

 ##### `ssl_ca`

 Specifies the SSL certificate authority.
-[SSLCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcacertificatefile).
-Default: undef.
+[SSLCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcacertificatefile) to use to verify certificate used in ssl client authentication.

 It is possible to override this on a vhost level.

+Default: `undef`.

 ##### `timeout`